DoD-Platform-One/gitlab/chart/doc/installation/upgrade.md

    ```

 1. Decide on all the values you need to set
-1. If you would like to use the GitLab Operator go through the steps outlined in [Operator installation](operator.md)
+1. If you were using the GitLab Operator, it is [**deprecated**](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/2210), and will be removed in the future.
 1. Perform the upgrade, with all `--set` arguments extracted in step 4

    ```shell